kunlong0226/FGA-Feature-growth-algorithm-/README.md

 #counter_fill.py is used to fill the contours of an image.\\
 # Edge Growth and Multimodal Image Processing Code

-This repository contains the code associated with the manuscript submitted to *The Visual Computer*.
+This repository contains the code associated with the manuscript submitted to *Journal of Electronic Imaging*.

 **Manuscript:**
 [Data augmentation based on feature growing algorithm to improve imbalanced wafer map defect detection]